March 18

 Filing a roof insurance claim after a storm in Springfield or Nixa can feel confusing, especially if you have never done it before.
 The good news is that the process follows a clear order, and knowing that order ahead of time puts you in a much stronger position.
 This post walks through every step from documenting damage to getting the work done, and explains what your roofer can and cannot do along the way.

-TL;DR: Document damage within 24 to 48 hours, call your insurance company yourself to open the claim, and get a local roofer to help during the adjuster visit.
+TLDR: Document damage within 24 to 48 hours, call your insurance company yourself to open the claim, and get a local roofer to help during the adjuster visit.
 Delayed reporting and missing photos are the top reasons claims get denied.
-Your roofer is an advocate and an assistant.
+Your roofer is a documentation resource, not a negotiator.
 Only the adjuster approves or denies your claim.

 You walked into your living room this morning and noticed a brown stain spreading across the ceiling.
 It rained hard last night, and now you are wondering if that hailstorm last week actually did more damage than you realized.
 You have homeowners insurance, but you have never filed a roof claim before.
 You are not sure who to call first, what to photograph, or what happens if you do something wrong and the claim gets denied.